United States invasion of Afghanistan: Battle of Tora Bora: Osama bin Laden escapes to Pakistan

-On 20 December, ODA 561 was inserted into the White Mountains to support ODA 572 in gathering intelligence in the caves and to assist with recovering DNA samples from terrorist bodies.
+On 20 December, ODA 561 was inserted into the White Mountains to support ODA 572 in gathering intelligence in the caves and to assist with recovering DNA samples from al-Qaeda bodies.
 US and UK forces continued searching into January, but no sign of al-Qaeda leadership emerged.
 An estimated 220 al-Qaeda fighters were killed during the battle and 52 prisoners were taken.
 No American or British personnel were killed.

 In subsequent years, the military was heavily criticized for not deploying ground forces into Tora Bora to capture bin Laden.
 According to journalist Sean Naylor, Franks opposed the idea because he was "obsessed with not repeating the Soviets' mistake of deploying large conventional formations into Afghanistan," believing it would provoke popular resistance.
 Another possible explanation is that his attention was elsewhere – Franks spent 12 December, the day bin Laden may have escaped, briefing Secretary Rumsfeld on his plan for invading Iraq.
 There were also logistical obstacles: airlift assets in Afghanistan were limited, so transporting a large ground force to the Spin Ghar and resupplying it was "essentially impossible," according to an official Army history.
 Mattis, however, developed a plan that he thought logistically feasible – to drop artillery observers on the mountain passes with five days of sustainment to reduce resupply requirements.